Applying for ESO observing time

 Proposal deadline

-Thursday 21 March 2024 at noon Central European Time (10pm Australian Eastern Daylight Time, 7pm Australian Western Standard Time).
+Thursday 26 September 2024 at noon Central European Summer Time (8pm Australian Eastern Standard Time, 6pm Australian Western Standard Time).

 Under the terms of the Strategic Partnership between ESO and Australia, Australian-based astronomers have access to the facilities of the La Silla and Paranal Observatories, specifically the: